Macro-engineering

 In engineering, macro-engineering (alternatively known as mega engineering) is the implementation of large-scale design projects.
 It can be seen as a branch of civil engineering or structural engineering applied on a large landmass.
-In particular, macro-engineering is the process of marshaling and managing of resources and technology on a large scale to carry out complex tasks that last over a long period.In contrast to conventional engineering projects, macro-engineering projects (called macro-projects or mega-projects) are multidisciplinary, involving collaboration from all fields of study.
-Because of the size of Macro-projects they´re are usually international.
+In particular, macro-engineering is the process of marshaling and managing of resources and technology on a large scale to carry out complex tasks that last over a long period.
+In contrast to conventional engineering projects, macro-engineering projects (called macro-projects or mega-projects) are multidisciplinary, involving collaboration from all fields of study.
+Because of the size of macro-projects they are usually international.